Patrick Allen, PhD

-Patrick joined George Fox in 2008 as provost, capping a 35-year career in higher education administration with senior leadership positions at universities in Kansas, Oklahoma, Indiana, and California, and joined the EdD program full time in 2013.
+Patrick joined George Fox in 2008 as provost, capping a 35-year career in higher education administration with senior leadership positions at universities in Kansas, Oklahoma, Indiana and California.
+He joined the EdD program full time in 2013.
 His PhD is in higher education from the University of Oklahoma.
 He also holds an MA in liberal arts from Southern Methodist University, an MS in management from Southern Nazarene University, and a BA in psychology from Olivet Nazarene University.

 Divinings: Religion at Harvard From Its Origins in New England Ecclesiastical History to the 175th Anniversary by George H. Williams, Vandenhoeck & Ruprecht, 2014.
 Review in the Journal of Education and Christian Belief 18:2 (2014).